 That’s when real parenting happens too, you know.

 After all, parenting is–at its heart– discipleship.
 God tells us what parenting our kids should look like in Deuteronomy 6 when He says,

 Hear, O Israel: The LORD our God, the LORD is one.
 Love the LORD your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.

 Family meetings, lectures, classes, going to church… all of those are good and beneficial things.
 But that’s not where our kids learn how to really follow God’s commandments…how to serve… how to pray.

-If You Want to See Kids Pray Show Them a Lifestyle of Prayer
+If You Want to Teach Kids to Pray Show Them a Lifestyle of Prayer

 What does that look like?

 …with your toddlers